 Travel Time: 5.5 hours

-It’s often easiest to find cheaper flight routes into San José verses any of Costa Rica’s smaller regional airports.
-If arriving from San José, the safest and fastest way to get to Tamarindo is to book a professional shuttle service.
+If arriving from San José, the safest and fastest way to get to the Pacific coast is to book a professional shuttle service.
 It’s also possible to rent a car, but this can be expensive and it’s not recommended for first time visitors to Costa Rica.
-The road conditions across the country can be unpredictable, especially during wet season due to flooding or landslides.
-Having a local guide that can navigate the roads efficiently and safely, as well as recommend local stops along the way, will provide peace of mind.
+Even the main road conditions across the country can be unpredictable, especially during the rainy season due to flooding or landslides.
+Having a local guide that can navigate Costa Rica’s often bumpy dirt roads safely will provide peace of mind.

 From personal experience, I highly recommend the company ILT Costa Rica.
 Drivers and vehicles are fully licensed, all vehicles include Wifi, and transfers can be scheduled to accommodate customer’s schedules.
 The hourly transfer rate also covers taxes, tolls, and fees so there are no hidden costs.
 Book a transfer with ILT Costa Rica here.